opentracing-contrib/go-zap/README.md

-# go-zap - Seamless integration between opentracing and Zap
+# go-zap - Seamless integration between Opentracing and Zap

 this repo contains a couple possible integrations with go.uber.org/zap